 Your baby will not use these study products but may be exposed to the study drugs from your use of them.
 One of the study products you may use is the dapivirine ring, which was found to reduce HIV infection in women ages 22-45 when used consistently.
-The ring has not yet been approved by regulatory groups like the Food and Drug Administration (FDA) or the European Medicines Agency to prevent HIV.
+The ring received a positive opinion from the European Medicines Agency to reduce the risk of HIV infection in adult women and is now recommended by the World Health Organization as an HIV prevention option.
+It remains under review by the US Food and Drug Administration (FDA) and has yet to be approved for HIV prevention in any country.